Romans 8:34-36

 In classic Greek entugchano was used to refer to bringing a petition before a king on behalf of another person, a perfect picture of what our great High Priest daily does for us.
 No act in the ritual of the Day of Atonement prefigured this.
 The Aaronic high priest offered no prayer of intercession while in the holy of holies.

 There was but the one offering on earth once for all.
-But the intercession for us in the heavens (see note Hebrews 7:26) is ever continuing, whence the result follows, that we can never be separated from the love of God in Christ.
+But the intercession for us in the heavens (He 7:26-note) is ever continuing, whence the result follows, that we can never be separated from the love of God in Christ.
 He intercedes only for those who come unto God through Him, not for the unbelieving world (Jn 17:9).
 As samples of His intercession, compare the prophetical descriptions in the Old Testament.

 “By an humble omnipotency (for it was by His humiliation that He obtained all power), or omnipotent humility, appearing in the presence, and presenting His postulations at the throne of God” [Bishop Pearson].